 When the topic of street art in London crops up I always think of Spitalfields but last weekend I discovered the richness of work to be found in Camden.
-A while back now I went on a street art tour of the Brick Lane/Spitalfields area which I loved – see my blog about it – so I was excited to be invited to join Nelly from Camden Street Art tours on a 2 hour explore of the back streets of Camden.
+A while back now I went on a street art tour of the Brick Lane/Spitalfields area which I loved – see my blog post about it – so I was excited to be invited to join Nelly from Camden Street Art tours on a 2 hour explore of the back streets of Camden.

 Here are some highlights: